View from commencement ceremony stage

 COMMENCEMENT PROGRAM LISTINGS

-Students who have a full-privacy request on file but wish to have their names printed in the Commencement program must also notify the Dean of Students Office no later than the close of business on March 1, 2023.
+Students who have a full-privacy request on file but wish to have their names printed in the Commencement program must also notify the Dean of Students Office no later than the close of business on March 15, 2024.
 Those who fail to do so will not be listed.

 VISA REQUEST LETTERS

-The Office of External Relations and University Events will provide letter(s) for undergraduate students who wish to invite family member(s) living abroad to attend commencement ceremonies.
+The Office of Community Relations and University Events will provide letter(s) for graduate students who wish to invite family member(s) living abroad to attend commencement ceremonies.
 The letter states the name of the graduate, major, commencement dates, and relationship to the guest seeking the invitation and it's not an official government document.
 To receive a visa request letter, fill out this Visa Request Form.
 Our office will complete it within one week of receipt and notify you when it's available for pickup.
 Please note, it is the responsibility of the graduate to mail the letters to the appropriate Embassy.

 HOMETOWN PRESS RELEASES

 Each summer the Office of News and Media Relations sends press releases about in-state graduates to daily and weekly hometown newspapers in Massachusetts.
 Because of the large number of graduates involved, names are usually published in lists.
-Out-of-state graduates wishing to have press releases sent to their hometown newspapers must complete a form available from the News & Media Office, here, or call (413) 545-0444.
+Out-of-state graduates wishing to have press releases sent to their hometown newspapers must complete a form available from the News & Media Office, or call (413) 545-0444.

 ADVISORS